Access Keys:

 • Check that their homework is completed and signed

 Google Classroom is introduced in Primary 7.
 This is a super resource which can be accessed both in school and at home.
 Your child can log in using their C2K username and password.
 We use Google Classroom for aspects of literacy, mathematics and World Around Us.
-Within Google Classroom, there are websites created by Mrs Gregg and Mrs Hughes relating to the P7 literacy and numeracy curriculum, as well as the World Around Us topics which will be covered this year.
+Within Google Classroom, there are websites created by the P7 teachers relating to the P7 literacy and numeracy curriculum, as well as the World Around Us topics which will be covered this year.

 You can help your child to revise topics at home by using online games and websites.
 We recommend that you download the Overdrive App from Libraries NI so that you can ‘borrow’ e-books and audio books.
 They have a great selection.